VincentTam/vincenttam.github.io/source/_posts/2014-06-16-my-git-command-list-1.markdown

-I recommend new Git users to set the configuration variable `push.default` using `git config` with the `--global` option, which make Git save the variables in `~/.gitconfig`, so as to avoid the warning shown in [here][so13148066].[^1]  Due to my limited understanding of Git, I *couldn't* find a way to suppress the warning after reading the Stack Overflow question.
+I recommend new Git users to set the configuration variable `push.default` using `git config` with the `--global` option, which make Git save the variables in `~/.gitconfig`, so as to avoid the warning shown in [Marko's Stack Overflow question][so13148066].[^1] Due to my limited understanding of Git, I *couldn't* find a way to suppress the warning after reading the Stack Overflow question.
 I eventually figured it out after reading a Chinese blog post found in the first footnote.

 Initialize repositories
 ---